danklotz/openNotes/micro-reviews.md

 - ⭐️ [The Boys S1](https://www.imdb.com/title/tt1190634/episodes?season=1&ref_=tt_eps_sn_1).
 AMAZING.
 - [The Boys S2](https://www.imdb.com/title/tt1190634/episodes?season=2).
 Still good. it manages to be more structured than the first season, while being much more all over the place at the same time.
 - [The Boys S3](https://www.imdb.com/title/tt1190634/episodes?season=3).
 They go way to deep in this one.
 Better than season 2, but not as novel as season 1.
 - [Black Swan](https://www.imdb.com/title/tt0947798/?ref_=ttls_li_tt).
 Incredibly movie about ballet, which is, of course, good because it is not about ballet.
+Not for every day.
 - [Blue Jasmine](https://www.imdb.com/title/tt2334873/?ref_=nm_flmg_dr_8).
 This would be a great movie if the ending would be a little bit better.
 The way it is, however, it is just a good one.
 - [The Breakfast Club](https://www.imdb.com/title/tt0088847/?ref_=tt_tpks_tt_i_13_pd_detail_2_pbr_ic).
 Its probably because I have seen this movie when I was very young, but I just love it.
 - [Bullet Train](https://www.imdb.com/title/tt12593682/?ref_=nv_sr_srsg_1).
 Funny assassin movie with lots and lots of action.
 Popcorn flick.
 Entertaining *tarantinoesque* spectacle.
 Quite funny and over the top.
 Maybe a bit too involved at times.
 Would recommend.